vorpalnet/blade/services/presence/README.md

 ## Configuration

 A single placeholder setting, edited through the [Configurator](../../admin/configurator/README.md).
-No sample config yet.
+There is no sample config.

 ## Related modules